 Your app must make it clear when it acts as an intermediary party, in particular when the app decrypts the Payment Token and passes it to the merchant over the wire to process the payment with their specific processor.

-Figure 16-2 illustrates a typical payment flow.
+Figure 16-1illustrates a typical payment flow.
 Your app will first check if the device is compatible with, and set up for Apple Pay.
 If Apple Pay is physically supported (the device has a Secure Element), your app will show the “Set up Apple Pay” and offer the user the ability to set up a payment method that can be used with Apple Pay.